housework-robot/main/S06_robot_side/S06E06_mushibot_spiffs.md

 2. PLATFORMIO's [Development Platforms, with tag 'espressif32'](https://community.platformio.org/t/how-to-mount-littlefs-to-esp32-wroom-chip-using-platformio/45161), with title "How to mount LittleFS to ESP32 WROOM chip using Platformio?"

+To be convenient to repeat the LittleFS bugs, we created a simple project [`pio_littlefs_202501091009`](https://github.com/housework-robot/main/tree/main/S06_robot_side/S06E06_src/src/pio_littlefs_202501091009) which is stored in this repo.

 PLATFORMIO's engineer gave some suggestions.
 Even though not yet solved our problems, but his suggestion taught us some tricks to use Platformio correctly.

 #### 1. The version of ESP32 platform